How to Make Marshmallow Cookies that are on Fire

 - Let the cookie dry completely or overnight.

-- Make the royal icing eyes about a week ahead of time so they’ll have time to dry completely before you add then to your cookies.
+- Make the royal icing eyes about a week ahead of time so they’ll have time to dry completely before you add them to your cookies.
 I’ll have to admit, I love making and using candy eyes on my cookies.
 They’re fun, make life simple and when they’re placed on cookies they stay the size I want without spreading or worrying about the cookie colors bleeding into them.
 I’m not saying the colors will never bleed, but adding dry candy eyes really helps prevent bleeding.

 - Okay, enough about my love for royal icing eyes.
 Once you place the drop of icing on the back of the eye place it on the cookie and use the turkey lacer to push it in place.